irydium/irydium/packages/site/static/examples/myst-support.md

 ---
 This is a new panel with no header or footer
 ---
-Header
+# Header
 ^^^
 This is a panel with only a header and body
 ---
-This is a panel with only a body and footer
+This is a panel with only a body and footer.
 +++
 Footer
 ```